Wladimir Klitschko vs. Derrick Jefferson

 - Judge: Joachim Jacobsen 10-8

 - Weights: Klitschko 111.6 kg | Jefferson 118 kg

 - Aired on: HBO Boxing After Dark

 - World Boxing Organization Heavyweight Title (1st defense by Klitschko)

-Jefferson, 24-3-1 with 20 knockouts, struggled to his feet, but stumbled around until Klitschko sent him back down and the fight was stopped.
-Those blows didn't look clean, but the American was clearly already glassy-eyed.
+Jefferson, 24-3-1 with 20 knockouts, struggled to his feet, but stumbled around wildly until Klitschko sent him back down.
+The blows didn't look clean, but the American was having trouble staying on his feet.

-"Hello America, we're coming.
-We've layed the groundwork," said Klitschko promoter Hans-Peter Kohl, about his protege, who is already a huge draw in Germany and a folk hero in his homeland.
+"Hello America, we're coming," promoter Hans-Peter Kohl said Klitschko, already a huge draw in Germany and a folk hero in his homeland.